Dimensions

 Standard dimensions

-Coveo-powered search interfaces, such as those built with the Coveo JavaScript Search Framework, automatically log standard UA events and metadata.
-Dimensions associated to the most standard metadata are available out-of-the-box in your Coveo organization, so that you can use them in UA reports.
+Coveo-powered search interfaces, such as those built with the Coveo JavaScript Search Framework, automatically log standard events and metadata.
+Dimensions associated to the most standard metadata are available out-of-the-box in your Coveo organization, so that you can use them in reports.
 For a list of standard dimensions, see Standard dimensions reference.

 Note